rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 Section 3 of the `httpd.conf` file declares these virtual hosts.

-To facilitate future updates, it is strongly recommended that you create a section 3 configuration file for each virtual site.
+It is strongly recommended that you create a section 3 configuration file for each virtual site to facilitate future updates.

-Choose virtual hosting "by IP" or "by name".
-For production use, it is not advisable to mix the two solutions.
+Choose virtual hosting "by IP" or "by name."
+Mixing the two solutions is not advisable for production use.

 * Configuring each virtual site in an independent configuration file
 * VirtualHosts are stored in `/etc/httpd/conf.d/`